SocietyMaster/FlowCog/TestSuite/Readme.txt

 A simplified version of LocationLeak in which the activity directly implements the onLocationChanged interface instead of using an inner class for the job.

+ObjectSensitivity1:
+A tainted value is written to one object, the value of a different object (of the same type) is propagated to a sink.
+Negative testcase, there should be no flow from source to sink.

 PasswordField:
 A value from a password field is stored in the log.

-Lifecycle2:
-A taint value is written in the onResume() callback method and propagated to a sink in the onPause() callback method.
-Loops must be considered to find this taint.

 ServiceLifecycle:
 The app contains a Service with three callback methods.
 One of them contains a source, another one contains a sink